top of page

 Tips:

 • Positioning Support: Pillows and blankets may be necessary to help patients with tracheostomy tubes rest comfortably, as they may be reluctant to lie flat.
+However, need to be particularly careful bedding does NOT obstruct the tube.

 • Infection Monitoring: Watch for signs of infection, such as inflammation or purulent discharge, around the tracheostomy site.